ropensci/beautier/Examples.md

 )
 ```

-All other parameters are set to their defaults as in BEAUti.
+All other parameters are set to their defaults, as in BEAUti.

 ## Example #2: fixed crown age